SCOTTISH ISLANDS ON A BUDGET

 - Jarlshof Prehistoric And Norse Settlement – mainland Shetland

 - Skara Brae Prehistoric Village, Maeshowe, Brough of Birsy, Broch of Gurness and the Bishops and Earls Palaces – mainland Orkney

 - Kisimul Castle – Isle of Barra

 - Rothesay Castle – Isle of Bute

 It can be quite expensive visiting several tourist attractions when visiting Scotland.
-For example, visiting Edinburgh castle costs around £16 each and Stirling Castle costs around £14 each.
-A 7 day Historic Scotland Explorer Pass is around £40 for an adult and that entitles you to 7 days visiting attractions (out of 14).
+For example, visiting Edinburgh castle costs around £20 each and Stirling Castle costs around £16 each.
+A 5 or 14 day Historic Scotland Explorer Pass is around £35 for an adult

 New for 2015 is the Island Explorer Pass from Historic Scotland.
 This allows access to six Historic Scotland properties, ranging from a traditional thatched Blackhouse on Lewis, to Barra’s Kisimul Castle, Rothesay Castle on the Isle of Bute and the Abbey and Chapel on the Isle of Iona.
 There are also 2 properties on the mainland within easy access of the islands (both are near Oban) The properties are Bonawe Historic Iron Furnace and Dunstaffnage Castle.